Militia (Great Britain): Great Britain

 Training of the disembodied militia took place over a period of several weeks each year, outside which officers and men would be largely free to pursue their civilian lives.
 When embodied, regiments would normally be quartered in public houses or barracks where available.
 Camps were also an option, and these were often sizeable affairs which brought troops together in large numbers for strategic and training purposes.
 Although overseas service was excluded from the militia's duties, embodied regiments were usually required to serve away from their home counties, and were frequently moved from one station to another.
 This was intended to reduce the risk of the men sympathising with the populace if they were required to quell civil unrest.
 Pay and conditions were similar to those of the regular army, with the additional benefit of money for family dependants.
 Unlike the army, the militia had no cavalry or, until 1853, artillery.

 The militia was constitutionally separate from the army, but from the 1790s militiamen were encouraged to volunteer for the army, and did so in large numbers.
-During the French Revolutionary Wars the militia expanded to a total strength of 82,000 men in February 1799, reducing to 66,000 through an act of Parliament of that year designed to reinforce the regular army by encouraging militia volunteers through the offer of bounties for enlistment.
+During the French Revolutionary Wars the militia expanded to a total strength of 82,000 men in February 1799, reducing to 66,000 through the Militia (No. 4) Act 1799 (39 Geo.
+3. c.
+106), which was designed to reinforce the regular army by encouraging militia volunteers through the offer of bounties for enlistment.
 In 1802 peace with France led to the disembodying of the militia, which was embodied again in 1803, when hostilities resumed.

 The Relief of Families of Militiamen Act 1803 (43 Geo.
 3. c.
 47) consolidated and amended enactments relating to the militia, in recognition of the hardship militiamen's families could be placed in when they were balloted.

 Britain's increasing overseas troop commitments during the Napoleonic Wars resulted in growing pressure on recruitment for the militia, both for home defence and as a feeder for the army.
 During the period to 1815, 110,000 men transferred to line regiments as against 36,000 prior to 1802.
 The militia continued to serve as a coastal defence force, as well as guarding dockyards and prisoners of war, and performing other duties including riot control during the Luddite unrest of 1811–1813.
 It was disembodied in 1815 but balloting continued until 1831.